simonbowly/math-code-guidelines/contributing.md

 * To start a discussion about a guideline more generally: raise an issue (reference one of the examples or include code snippets).

 Let's debate things (politely ;-) )

+This way we will hopefully not have many conflicts